NianNian (NIANNIAN) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 NianNian Historical Price

-According to the latest data gathered on NianNian live price page, the current price of NianNian is 0.002694USD.
+According to the latest data gathered on NianNian live price page, the current price of NianNian is 0.002492USD.
 The circulating supply of NianNian(NIANNIAN) is

 In the past 24 hours, NianNian has shown a price movement of